Board of Governance

 I've been part of some of the professional development our team offers and have seen the real value of volunteers working with others doing similar work in our community.
 The celebration of volunteering and networking is a crucial part of our team's work.
 We value the work of these volunteers and the difference they make.

-Courtney has 10 years’ experience as an accountant working predominantly in business advisory for various CA firms, however, has had valuable experience along the way working in commercial environments mainly in the horticultural sector.
-Her current role where she has been for six years and worked her way up to business advisory manager for BDO Hawkes Bay has given her the opportunities to broaden her skillset significantly which she can then use to help the community through Volunteering Hawkes Bay.
+I have 11 years’ experience as an accountant working predominantly in business advisory for various chartered accounting firms.
+I’ve also had valuable experience along the way working in commercial environments mainly in the horticultural sector.
+I started in my current role at BDO Hawke’s Bay 7 years ago where I worked my way up to business advisory manager, this role has given me opportunities to broaden my skillset significantly which I have then been able to use to help the community through Volunteering Hawkes Bay.

 Barbara has a background in education in classroom, administrative and leadership roles both in New Zealand and Great Britain.